TeamBulbbot/docs/docs/i8n.md

 ---
-id: about-premium
+id: i8n
-title: About Bulbbot Premium
+title: Adding a new language to Bulbbot (i8n)
 ---

 :::caution note